carlospuenteg/Photomosaic-Creator/README.md

 ## 1. Introduction

-This program allows you to create a photomosaic from a set of images.
+This script allows you to create a photomosaic from a set of images.

 You can use the preset sets/folders of images or you can upload your own folders to the `images` folder.